 A Community Emergency Plan plan helps people prepare for an emergency, organises neighbourly help during the incident, makes appropriate links to emergency services and local authorities, and assists with recovery after the event.
 The full 10 Step Toolkit and summary Poster, together with the Guidance and Template for Smaller Communities will help you prepare in a way that fits the needs of your community.
 Take a look at Keswick's video interview to hear about their experience.

 A discussion tool to help assess your community's sustainability and plan for the future using the Egan Wheel's eight key elements for a sustainable community.

 A Good Neighbour Scheme is a voluntary initiative run by a group of local residents who recognise the benefits of such a scheme to the community, and want to help their neighbours enjoy a better quality of life.
-The Good Neighbour Scheme toolkit will assist and guide you through setting up the scheme.
+The Good Neighbours Scheme toolkit will assist and guide you through setting up the scheme.
 If you would like a copy of the toolkit please contact us.

 Setting Up and Running Effective Organisations

 This workbook will help members of the community who are thinking of setting up a new group to choose an appropriate legal structure.
 Planning what type of organisation your group will be, right at the start, will help you to be clear about: what you are trying to achieve; what activities you will provide; who you want to benefit; where you will operate; who will be responsible for the organisation; who the organisation has to report to; how the organisation will be managed.